quanteda/tutorials.quanteda.io/content/language-specific/korean.markdown

 ### Morphological analysis

 If you want to perform more accurate tokenization, you need to install a morphological analysis tool, and call it from R. [KoNLP](https://cran.r-project.org/web/packages/KoNLP/index.html) is one of the most popular morphological analysis tools for Korean texts.
-Using **KoNLP**'s *nour extraction* function, we can remove grammatical morphemes in a similar manner as lemmatization in English.
+Using **KoNLP**'s *nour extraction* function, we can remove grammatical letters in a similar manner as lemmatization in English.